hibbitts-design/grav-skeleton-course-hub-site/user/pages/01.home/welcome/item.md

 ---
 title: 'Course Welcome'
-date: 01/04/2016
+date: 01/04/2017
+header_image: '0'
 icon: users
-header_image: false
+hidefrompostlist: false
 continue_link: false
 ---

-Welcome to the multi-device friendly course hub for CPT-363 Spring 2016.
+Welcome to the multi-device friendly course hub for CPT-363 Spring 2017.
 To help orientate yourself to the course, explore the [course syllabus](../../syllabus).

 Any required preparations before each class will be posted here by Thursday of the previous week.
 Assigned weekly reading quizzes must be submitted before 10:00am the day of each class, and please bring a copy of your answers to class to help facilitate possible discussion.